Controls

 Message

 This control allows the form designer to add text or images to the form, whether it is a logo or some descriptive instructions.
 Messages are made with a rich text editor interface that allows you format your message with ease.
+Advanced users can also choose to turn off rich text, which lets them use raw HTML instead.

 Rich Text Editor for Messages